-If you want to go from city to city, you can catch a bus such as the InterCity or the Naked Bus.
+If you want to go from city to city, you can catch a bus such as the InterCity bus.
 Advance bookings are essential and these buses generally drive on a particular route only once a day so their timetables are limited.

 You just have to make sure that you do not miss the only bus that is available to your destination on a particular day otherwise you will have to wait till the following day to be able to catch the next one out.

 Ferries can be used to go from the North Island to the South Island or the other way around, and to travel to smaller islands off the coast of mainly the North Island.

 For example, you can catch a ferry in Auckland to go to Rangitoto Island, Waiheke Island, Coromandel, Motutapu Island, etc. Likewise, you can catch a ferry from Central Wellington to go to Petone, Eastbourne, Seatoun, or Matiu / Somes Island.

 These Auckland and Wellington ferries are smaller ferries that run on a more regular schedule than the larger ferries that cross Cook Strait to go from the North Island to the South Island.